otacilio-psf/Chat-Gourmet-AI/README.md

 ### Chat with UI

 If using Docker Compose, you can access the UI at [`http://localhost:8501`](http://localhost:8501) and have a chat!

+## Cloud deployment

+This project aims to deploy a Chat Gourmet AI to the cloud using the free tier offerings from various cloud services.
+Check more in `cloud-deployment` folder.

+You can access the app at [chat-gourmet-ai.streamlit.app](https://chat-gourmet-ai.streamlit.app)

+As it use free tier the app can be un-available some times due rate limits.

 ## Built With